What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 Quality management standards are becoming increasingly recognised by European buyers of natural ingredients for cosmetics.
 By adopting specific quality management standards, you show buyers that you are trustworthy and that you consider quality of your ingredients important.
 Quality standards can help suppliers of natural ingredients from developing countries ensure batch-to-batch consistency.

-Examples of quality standards that you can adopt are ISO 22000, FSSC 22000 and ISO 9001:2015.
-Other common guidelines include Good Agricultural and Collection Practices and Hazard Analysis & Critical Control Points.
+Examples of quality standards you can apply are the International Organization for Standardization (ISO) 2200 food safety management and ISO 9001:2015 quality management systems standards, as well as the Foundation Food Safety System Certification 2200 food safety standards.
+Other common guidelines include the Good Agricultural and Collection Practices and Hazard Analysis & Critical Control Points.
 If natural ingredients such as essential oils are destined for use in perfumes, you may be required to follow International Fragrance Association (IFRA) standards.

 - Adopt quality standards that refer to production methods.
 This shows credibility to European buyers and it can help you when approaching them.

-- Make sure you communicate the standards and certification that you meet on your marketing materials.
+- Ensure you communicate the standards and certification that you meet on your marketing materials.
 An example of an existing exporter of natural ingredients for cosmetics that does this well is Guru Nanak Oil Mills (U) Ltd., Uganda.

 Natural and organic cosmetics

 There is a growing demand for natural and organic cosmetics in Europe.
-The market was valued at €3.6 billion in 2018.
-A growing number of cosmetics companies are either developing certified products and/or incorporating certified ingredients into their formulations.
+According to Ecovia Intelligence, the market was valued at €3.6 billion in 2018.
+Cosmetics companies are increasingly either developing certified products and/or incorporating certified ingredients into their formulations.
 Many cosmetics products, as well as raw materials, are becoming certified according to natural and organic standards.

 The most common natural and organic standards are COSMOS and NaTrue.
 These standards have certification schemes for finished products, as well as raw materials.
 There are about 25 other natural and organic cosmetics standards in Europe; they include Nature & Progrès, CCPB, Organic Farmers & Growers and Demeter.
 Most are adopted on a national basis, and the adoption rates are relatively low compared to COSMOS and NaTrue.

 - Look to certify your ingredients natural and/or organic.
-Make sure you communicate this on your website and your marketing materials.
+Ensure you communicate this on your website and your marketing materials.

 - Review the COSMOS website and the NaTrue website for more information.
 Look at the criteria to have ingredients certified natural/organic.

-- Target buyers that specialise in natural/organic ingredients.
-These buyers are well connected with natural and organic cosmetics companies in Europe.
+- Target buyers specialising in natural/organic ingredients as they are well connected with natural and organic cosmetics companies in Europe.

 The fair-trade standard was originally an agricultural standard.
 However, it is increasingly used on cosmetics products.
-Fairtrade International has the most popular certification schemes for fair-trade products.
+Fairtrade International has the most popular certification schemes for fair trade products.
+The fair trade standard is popular among suppliers in developing countries, as it is mainly designed for north-south trade.
 Other certification schemes include Fair for Life/For Life Certification, Ecocert Fair Trade, and FairWild.
-The fair-trade standard is popular with suppliers in developing countries, as it is mainly designed for north-south trade.

 Suppliers of natural ingredients from developing countries should consider a fair-trade standard, as it covers the social aspect of sustainable production.
 These claims are becoming increasingly popular among European consumers.

-- For a full overview of certification schemes in the sector, consult the ITC Sustainability Map.
+- Consult the ITC Sustainability Map for a full overview of certification schemes in the sector

 - Consider fair-trade certification if it applies to your ingredients.
 By adopting fair-trade standards, you can increase your credibility and competitiveness on the European market.
 Producers also enjoy the benefits of fixed minimum prices for their fair-trade ingredients.